-B.10 How to Apply to the 2023 Doctoral Personnel Awards for Black Scholars
+B.10 How to Apply to the Doctoral Personnel Awards for Indigenous Scholars

-A complete application must include the following: Application Form and Application Attachments (Personal Statement, Two (2) Letters of Reference, Research Summary, Mentorship & Training Plan, Academic Transcript(s), Applicant Canadian Common CV, Applicant's Self-identification Form, Supervisor's Canadian Common CV, Statement of Acceptance from Institution).
+A complete application must include the following: Application Form and Application Attachments (Personal Statement, Two (2) Letters of Reference, Research Summary, Mentorship & Training Plan, Academic Transcript(s), Applicant's Canadian Common CV (Heart & Stroke version), Self-Identification Form, Supervisor's Canadian Common CV (Heart & Stroke version), Statement of Acceptance from Institution).

 Note: Should any significant changes occur from the time of submission to award notification, Heart & Stroke reserves the right to withdraw that application from the competition.
-Changes to a research topic beyond the broad fields of heart and brain research will need to be justified.
-Changes that impact eligibility status such as acceptance of another grant of equal or higher value or evidence of falsifying identity, will result in application withdrawal.
+Changes to a research topic beyond the broad fields of heart and/or brain research will need to be justified.
+Changes that impact eligibility status such as acceptance of another grant of equal or higher value, or evidence of falsifying identity, will result in application withdrawal.
 Misrepresentation of any content by the applicant may result in cancellation of the award.